SwedbankPay/developer.swedbankpay.com/checkout/v3/authenticated/seamless-view.md

 payer can enter their email and phone number.

 {:.text-center}
-![screenshot of the authentication model seamless view checkin][seamless-view-checkin]
+![screenshot of the authenticated seamless view checkin][seamless-view-checkin]

 After checking in, the payment menu will appear with the payer information displayed above the menu.
 The payer can select their preferred payment instrument and pay.

 {:.text-center}
-![screenshot of the authentication model seamless view payment menu][seamless-view-payment-menu]
+![screenshot of the authenticated seamless view payment menu][seamless-view-payment-menu]

 Once the payer has completed the purchase, you can perform a GET towards the `paymentOrders` resource to see the purchase state.